geaux-computational-bio/contact-mode-score/README.md

-# cms
+# BioDiff

-Measure of protein-ligand complex similarity based on contacts
+Measure of protein-ligand complex (dis)similarity

 ## Installation

     $ cd src
-    $ make cms -f makefile
+    $ make biodiff -f makefile

 ## Usage

-    cms --lig1 <first ligand> --prt1 <first protein> --lig2 <second ligand> --prt2 <second protein>
+    $ biodiff --help

 ## Examples
     $ cd data
-    $ sh cms.sh
+    $ sh biodiff.sh

 ## Dependencies

-    The codes have been tested on g++ 4.2.1, but any compilers supporting c++ standard libraries should work.
+The codes have been tested on g++ 4.2.1, but any modern compilers supporting c++ standard libraries should work.

 ## To-Do

-Currently only sdf format for ligand and pdb for protein are supported.
 Improvements include:

-- To calculate RMSD

 - To calculate the fraction of non-specific contacts